ski-matic/TrendingMovies/README.md

 - Poster size is hard coded.
 Would be better to figure out the best size to use
 - Would be cool if there's no network, to detect if a connection becomes available to automatically go and fetch the items
+- Unit tests
 - The poster images should be cached in some way rather than always get fetched
 - Add recent query suggestions
-- Consider the idea of automatically searching as the user types
+- Consider the idea of searching each time the user modifies the search string
 - Might be nicer to do a fade out/fade in or something when transitioning between "Trending" and "Search"
+- Results could be saved to a DB so that the app is semi-functional offline
+- I noticed towards the end that I could fetch "page 2" of the data by adding a query parameter
+  - I would load more results as the user continues to scroll